calebspink/PRESS-B-PsychoPy-JS-/README.md

 Q: Does the JS version work on every browser?

 A: To my knowledge, it works on everything execept for Edge; however, I have not tested Safari.

+Q: Are there any differences required in the CSV file between the Python and JS versions?

+A: Yes.
+You need the full file path for the Python version, but only stimuli/[stimulus] for the JS version.
+Additionally, Context_Position and Context_Size need to use a semi-colon for the JS version, but a comma for the Python version.